P-p-H-d/mlib/README.md

 * data: a table of M\_SERIAL\_MAX\_DATA\_SIZE of C types (Boolean, integer, size or pointer).
 This data is used to store the needed data for the methods.

 This is pretty much like a pure virtual interface object in C++.
-The interface has to defines the following fields with the following definition:
+The interface has to define the following fields with the following definition:

 * read\_boolean: